RelationalAI-oss/Rematch.jl/README.md

 * The syntax for guards is `x where x > 1` instead of `x, if x > 1 end` and can occur anywhere in a pattern.
 * Structs can be matched by field-names, allowing partial matches: `@match Foo(1,2) begin Foo(y=2) => :ok end` returns `:ok`.
 * Patterns support interpolation, ie `let x=1; @match ($x,$(x+1)) = (1,2); end` is a match.
+* Extractor functions can be used in patterns.
 * No support (yet) for matching `Regex` or `UnitRange`.
 * No support (yet) for matching against multidimensional arrays - all array patterns use linear indexing.